ThinkTank

 Eileen Al-Zubairy

-"For me, diversity is not an abstract concept, but part of everyday life.
-We speak three languages in my family, and intercultural exchange shapes my life and my work.
-As an ethnologist with many years of professional experience in the intercultural field, I am actively committed to dialogue between cultures because I am convinced that we have more in common than divides us.
-At the same time, I am concerned that racism is becoming increasingly acceptable and openly expressed.
-That is why it is all the more important to stand up for diversity at an early stage, before exclusion can even arise.
-Because diversity is the basis for innovation, cohesion, and a sustainable society."
+"For me, diversity is not an abstract concept, but a lived reality.
+In my family, we speak three languages, and intercultural exchange shapes my life and my work.
+As an ethnologist with many years of professional experience in the intercultural field, I actively advocate for dialogue between cultures because I am convinced that more unites us than divides us.
+At the same time, I am concerned that racism is becoming increasingly acceptable and is being expressed more openly.
+That is why it is all the more important to stand up for diversity early on, before exclusion can even take root.
+Because diversity is the foundation for innovation, cohesion, and a sustainable society."

 The following dimensions are relevant to my work: